 This is one of the most important steps that you need to take care of while saving PNG images.
 It is necessary to save transparent files either as .png or .gif.
 The .png is the widely used extension and we would suggest you use the same.

-To save the image, click the File option at the top and select Save As from the menu.
-The Save image dialogue box will open.
-Type the name that you want for your image followed by .png
+To save the image, click the File option at the top and select Export as from the menu.
+The dialogue box will open.
+Type the name that you want for your image followed by .png extension.

 Also on Guiding Tech

 There are many methods to remove the background that has multiple colors.
 We will cover the following two here: Mask and Path tool.